FAQ

 What about my privacy?

-In the year 2000 the Michigan Legislature amended the public health code to "…allow the blood specimens to be used for medical research…as long as the medical research is conducted in a manner that preserves the confidentiality of the test subjects and is consistent to protect human subjects from research risks."
+In the year 2000 the Michigan Legislature amended the public health code to "allow the blood specimens to be used for medical research as long as the medical research is conducted in a manner that preserves the confidentiality of the test subjects and is consistent to protect human subjects from research risks."
 Researchers who have received approval from their Institutional Review Board may request samples from the Biobank for their research.
-The Department of Community Health's Institutional Review Board must also approve the use of the samples.
+The Department of Health and Human Service's Institutional Review Board must also approve the use of the samples.

-All samples are assigned a barcode number when they are received at the Michigan Department of Community Health for Newborn Screening.
+All samples are assigned a barcode number when they are received at the Michigan Department of Health and Human Services for Newborn Screening.
 That barcode number, but not identifying information about the baby, is sent to the Biobank with the sample.
 Before a sample is released for research the Biobank assigns a new barcode number.
 This "double de-identification" process ensures that information about the sample remains private.